armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

   client:
     maxErrorRetry: 4
 ```
 This is the number of retries before failing the request.
 It is on an exponential backoff maxing out at 20 seconds.
-By default Armory Spinnaker sets `maxErrorRetry` to `20`.